sarthaksiddha/Wireshark-mcp/README.md

 - Documentation and examples
 - Testing with diverse packet captures
 - Web interface enhancements
-- A2A integration improvements

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

-## Open for Collaboration

-This project welcomes collaboration from network security professionals, AI researchers, and developers.
-If you're interested in contributing or have ideas for improving Wireshark MCP, please open an issue or reach out to the maintainers.
-Together, we can build better tools for network analysis through AI.

 ## License